 - is still alive, but has experienced serious abuse or neglect, and would have died if it were not for intervention, or has suffered permanent harm.

 The SAR aims to learn lessons from an incident that will prevent deaths and serious abuse or neglect happening in the future.
 SARs are also used to explore examples of best practice in the way the case was managed, for example how agencies worked together to prevent and reduce abuse and neglect.

-For more information on SARs, read the Thurrock Safeguarding Adults Board SAR Policy or contact the TSAB Manager on TSAB@thurrock.gov.uk or call 01375 659713.
+For more information about SARs, read the Thurrock Safeguarding Adults Board SAR Policy or contact the TSAB Manager on TSAB@thurrock.gov.uk or call 01375 659713.

 The diagram below shows what happens when someone requests a SAR.
-Within four weeks, the request will be examined and a decision will be made on whether a SAR is needed.
-Whatever the outcome of the decision, the Board will keep everyone involved up-to-date with the latest developments.
+Within four weeks, the request will be considered and a decision will be made on whether a SAR is needed.
+Whatever the outcome of the decision, the Board will keep everyone informed with the latest developments.

 For more information, see the SAR process map below:

 You can also download a PDF version of our SAR Process Map from here